casper-network/docs/source/docs/casper/glossary/K.md

 ## Key {#key}

-A `Key` is a cryptographically derived group of characters used to identify an [account](/glossary/A/#account).
-Each account will have a `PublicKey` and a `Secret Key`.
+A `Key` is a cryptographically-derived group of characters used to identify an [account](/glossary/A/#account).
+Each account will have a `PublicKey` and a `SecretKey`.
 More information on keys in a Casper network can be found [here](/dapp-dev-guide/keys/).